Find Grad Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 33,700 jobs for Petroleum Engineer in 2016 (in the United States).
+In the United States, there were 33,700 jobs for Petroleum Engineer in 2016.
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 5,100 new jobs for Petroleum Engineer by 2026.
-The BLS estimates 2,800 yearly job openings in this field.
+There will be an estimated 2,800 positions for Petroleum Engineer per year.

 undefined